 - Learn your legal rights as an injured maritime worker

-News stories about devastating accidents at sea prove that ships, even very large ones, can capsize and sink in the right conditions.
-It can be hard to believe that such well-engineered and massive vessels can fail so spectacularly, but they do and there are many reasons why this might happen.
-Unfortunately, in many cases the underlying cause is negligence.
+There are many reasons why this might happen.
+Unfortunately, in many cases, the underlying cause is negligence.
 Many ship sinkings, and the resulting fatalities, could have been prevented.

 - Weather.
-Bad weather is a major cause of capsized and sunken ships.
+Bad weather is a significant cause of capsized and sunken ships.
 Modern ships are much better at coping with storms and rough waters than ships of the past, but they are still vulnerable.
-The few cases in which a sinking is a complete accident, weather is often to blame.
-Even when bad weather is the cause, a capsizing can be sometimes be prevented.
+The weather is often to blame in the few cases where sinking is a complete accident.
+Even when bad weather is the cause, capsizing can sometimes be prevented.
 Storm tracking and navigation should allow captains to change course to avoid hazardous situations.
 Even so, some ships get caught in rough waters and high winds and lose control.

 - Collisions and running aground.
-Collisions with other ships, docks, bridges, rocks and reefs, and with the ground in shallow waters represent another common cause of a ship capsizing and sinking.
+A collision can rip a hole in a ship’s hull and cause it to sink quickly.
+Collisions with other ships, docks, bridges, rocks, and reefs, and with the ground in shallow waters represent another common cause of a ship capsizing and sinking.
 Navigation and piloting should be able to avoid these errors, but sometimes accidents happen, especially in crowded harbors.
-A collision can rip a hole in the hull of a ship and cause it to sink quickly.

 - Human error.
-A captain guiding a ship has a heavy responsibility and any error he or she makes could cause the ship to sink.
-A captain sometimes has to make quick decisions, and when those decisions prove to be wrong, the result can be disastrous.
+A captain guiding a ship has a heavy responsibility, and any error they make could cause the ship to sink.
+A captain sometimes has to make quick decisions; when those decisions prove wrong, the result can be disastrous.

 - Flooding.
-When a ship takes on water, it becomes less buoyant and it may start to take on more water as a result.
-The effect is a chain of events that often leads to a sunken or capsized ship.
-Flooding may occur because of bad weather, but also because of a leak in the ship or from a collision with an object.
+When a ship takes on water, it becomes less buoyant and may start to take on more water.
+The effect is a chain of events often leading to a sunken or capsized ship.
+Flooding may occur because of bad weather, a leak in the ship, or a collision with an object.

 - Shifting cargo.
-When cargo isn’t stored correctly it may shift around below decks on a ship.
-This shifting can cause all kinds of safety problems, including falling objects that injure workers.
+When cargo isn’t stored correctly, it may shift around below decks on a ship.
+This shifting can cause many safety problems, including falling objects that injure workers.
 In some rarer instances, shifting cargo can upset the balance of a ship and cause it to roll.
-When this effect is extreme it may even cause the ship to take on water, capsize, and sink.
+When this effect is extreme, it may even cause the boat to take on water, capsize, and sink.

 Ship Sinking and Negligence